Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-ctrl.rst

     * - __u32
       - ``id``
-      - Identifies the control, set by the application.
+      - Identifies the woke control, set by the woke application.
     * - __s32
       - ``value``
       - New value or current value.